TheJgod/news_classification/README.md

 ### Step 2: Use the Demo

 1. Enter a search term to fetch news articles.
-2. Choose whether you have a specific goal.
+2. Specify a goal.
-3. If a goal is provided, the demo finds relevant articles.
+3. The demo finds relevant articles.
-4. If no goal is provided, the demo classifies articles and allows sorting by category.

 ## Agent Architecture and Decision-Making Process